-''' class beets.library.Library (path, directory[, path_formats[, replacements]]) A database of music containing songs and albums. '''
+''' class beets.library.Library (path, directory[, path_formats[, replacements]]) A database of music containing songs and albums.

-'''

-items (query=None, sort=None)

-Get Item objects matching the query.
+items (query=None, sort=None) Get Item objects matching the query.

-albums (query=None, sort=None)

-Get Album objects matching the query.
+albums (query=None, sort=None) Get Album objects matching the query.

-get item (id)

-Fetch an Item by its ID.
+get_item (id) Fetch an Item by its ID.
 Returns None if no match is found.

-'''

-get album(item or id)

-Given an album ID or an item associated with an album, return an Album object for the album.
+get_album (item_or_id) Given an album ID or an item associated with an album, return an Album object for the album.
 If no such album exists, returns None.